Pac-12 football players urge opt-out amid COVID-19 concerns - WHIZ News

 — 2% of revenue to support financial aid for low-income Black students and community initiatives.

+Oregon offensive lineman Penei Sewell, who is projected to be one of the first players selected in the next NFL draft, was among the college players who showed support for the movement on social media.

-The group said it was united in forming alliances with athletes from other conferences.
+The group said it was committed to forming alliances with athletes from other conferences and that some players from outside the Pac-12 acknowledged the movement.

 “#WeAreUnited in our commitment to secure fair treatment for college athletes,” it said.
 “Due to COVID-19 and other serious concerns, we will opt out of Pac-12 fall camp and game participation unless the following demands are guaranteed in writing by our conference to protect and benefit both scholarship athletes and walk-ons.”